-Whether you are new to fishing or already a pro, the best shallow water fish finder will give you the perfect fishing experience.
+Whether new to fishing or already a pro, the best shallow water fish finder will give you the perfect fishing experience.

 Before you get confused looking at dozens of models and brands, here is one that we hand-picked for you:

-Every who loves to fish has heard about Garmin.
-Garmin is one of the leading brands in fish finding products.
+Everyone who loves to fish has heard about Garmin.
+Garmin is one of the leading brands in fish-finding products.